AE2-Enthusiast/StaffOfTrolling/README.md

 server where to tp and you wouldn't know where someone outside of render distance is.

+Also adds in the command `setTarget` that sends a packet that adds an arbitrary target to a dialing device, allowing teleportation to arbitrary locations and dimensions.
+Syntax is <dialing pos> <tp pos> <dimID> <target name>.

 # Credits
  - Chocolate\_mikk\_\_ for [Staff of Travelling
    Keybind](https://www.curseforge.com/minecraft/mc-mods/staff-of-traveling-keybind3),